-If you want to make your dreams a reality, the first step is to master the goal setting process.
+If you want to make your dreams a reality, start with your goals.

 We have found that one of the best processes for setting goals is to write them out in affirmative statements.
-Once you are clear on what it is that you want to achieve, write out your goals for each of the different areas of your life.
+Once you are clear on what you want to achieve, write out your goals for each of the different areas of your life.

 Insight on Setting and Achieving Your Goals